 - 1. You should write a letter to the Principal, who is the chairperson of the internal appeals committee.
 This letter should contain at least: - a) your name and address; - b) the date; - c) the decision against which you are submitting an internal appeal; - d) a factual description and motivation of your objections to the decision; - e) your signature or the signature of your counsellor. - 2.
-You should add all the necessary pieces of evidence. - 3.
-You should send the letter and evidence as attachments to an email to intern.beroep@ap.be.
-You will then receive a receipt by email.
+You should add all the necessary pieces of evidence.

-4. You should do this within a period of seven calendar days, from the day after the notification of the decision taken.
-The day of notification is the day on which the decision email was sent to you.
+- 3. You should send the letter and evidence as attachments to an email to intern.beroep@ap.be.
+You will then receive a receipt by email. - 4.
+You should do this within a period of seven calendar days, from the day after the notification of the decision taken.

-Note: Your internal appeal is only admissible if it meets all the requirements stated in points 1, 3 and 4
+Note: Your internal appeal is only admissible if it meets all the requirements stated in points 1, 3 and 4.